maxim-gorkin/procruntime/README.md

 -cmdline - full all part command line.

--gtlt - greater than or less than/
+-gtlt - greater than or less than.